twse/random-stuff/Readable Fonts/Transliteration.md

 The Hobogirin font is identical to the Kenneth Ray Norman encoding but uses a different designer.

 iitmipa (2004), by IIT Madras, is a transliteration font based on Garamond for use with Indic languages.
-Download the font from [here](http://www.acharya.gen.in:8080/fonts/iitmfonts.php).
+Download the fonts in TTF, BDF, PFB, HQX or TAB from [here](http://www.acharya.gen.in:8080/fonts/iitmfonts.php).

 IndUni (2010), by John D. Smith, is a set of OpenType PostScript transliteration fonts based on Courier, Helvetica, New Century Schoolbook, Palatino or Times.
 The fonts includes TeX character encodings and keyboards for double byte Windows.
-The lack of box and shade characters in IndUni Courier makes it unsuitable for text mode programs like Midnight Commander.
+The lack of box and shade characters in IndUni-C makes it unsuitable for text mode programs like Midnight Commander.
 IndUni is released under the GNU GPL 3.0 license.
+Download the fonts from [here](http://bombay.indology.info/software/fonts/induni/index.html).

 Sebastian Kempgen ([MacCampus](http://www.maccampus.de/)) created many legacy non-Unicode fonts ca. 1998 for transliteration of Chinese, Semitic and Indic languages.
 Some of them were hosted at FontShop but were no longer sold.